-Creating a portable vaccine proof by adapting an app can be achieved technically - but comes with ethical and data privacy challenges, BCS, The Chartered Institute for IT said.
+Creating a portable vaccine proof by adapting an app can be achieved technically - but comes with ethical and data privacy challenges.

-A situation may result where going to leisure venues around the UK could demand as much ‘linked data’ from us as international travel, the charity advised.
+A situation may result where going to indoor venues around the UK could demand as much ‘linked data’ from us as international travel.

-“I can envisage ‘non-vac’ areas in pubs and restaurants much like the “no-smoking” areas and it should be a matter of individual choice and managed ethically.”
+‘I can envisage ‘non-vaccination’ areas in pubs and restaurants much like the ‘no-smoking’ areas and it should be a matter of individual choice and managed ethically.’